JeyDotC/Hirudo/src/KitchenSink/README.md

 If you want to know how to do things, go to the [Modules/](http://github.com/JeyDotC/Hirudo/tree/master/src/KitchenSink/Modules) folder.
 In there, you will find a series of modules each one representing a use case.

-If you want to know how Hirudo models work, go to the [Modules/](http://github.com/JeyDotC/Hirudo/tree/master/src/KitchenSink/Modules) folder.
+If you want to know how Hirudo models work, go to the [Models/](http://github.com/JeyDotC/Hirudo/tree/master/src/KitchenSink/Models) folder.
 There, you will find a sample model that consists of several entities and a component that manages persistence.

+Or you can look at the assets [assets/](http://github.com/JeyDotC/Hirudo/tree/master/src/KitchenSink/assets) folder, where there is a css, a js and also a Master.tpl template that serves as a base for all the templates in this sample application.